Are you importing medicine containing doping or euphoriant substances?

 For private individuals it can be difficult to know if the medicine they take contains doping or euphoriant substances.
-See a list of substances considered doping substances in Denmark (in Danish only).

-Import of medicine containing doping substances
+Import of medicines containing doping substances

 Please be aware that it is illegal as a private individual to possess doping substances in Denmark, unless it is for disease prevention or treatment and is prescribed by a doctor.
-To be able to prove this, you need to carry a prescription for the medicine when you import it to Denmark and while you stay in Denmark.
+To prove this, you need to carry a prescription for the medicine when you import it to Denmark and while you stay in Denmark.

 You could be asked to show documentation that you meet the conditions for importing the medicine legally.
 We therefore advise you to keep the prescription from the doctor and your receipt for the medicine purchase.

-Import of medicine containing euphoriant substances
+Import of medicines containing euphoriant substances

 When entering Denmark